Hidradenitis suppurativa (HS) remission: Bacteriophage therapy & Intermittent fasting

 Month 4 after taking the phages I noticed the appearance of 2 isolated flares.
 Unlike the normal duration of the flares (which was weeks and sometimes over a month), these seemed to have come and go within days.
-What was interesting is that with their presence was with the absence of pain.
+What was interesting is that their presence was with the absence of pain.
 From the 2, only one had opened, when normally all flares would open.

 At this point I had changed my intake process by switching the water and soda mix to taking phages either half an hour prior to food intake or 2 hours post food intake.
-I also started to apply bandages with phages directly onto the open flares, to maximize that chances of the bcteriophages getting to the site where the appropriate bacteria were located.
+I also started to apply bandages with phages directly onto the open flares, to maximize that chances of the bacteriophages getting to the site where the appropriate bacteria were located.

 Month 6 +

 By month 6 I noticed that the phages stopped being as effective as before.
-It is common due to the fact that bacteriophages attack specific bacteria and the decrease in one type of bacteria can create room for another bacteria to develop.
+It is common due to the fact that bacteriophages attack specific bacteria and the decrease in one type of bacteria can create room for other bacteria to develop.
 As a result, the patient needs to switch around to a different phage treatment.
 Since I still could not get a local doctor to run proper cultures to determine which bacteria was now causing the inflammation, and I was nowhere close to getting to the Eliava phage centre, I needed to make other changes.